Our Team

 Zambia

-Angela Halubobya is a Zambian lawyer and policy commentator focused on consumer-policy debates across Southern Africa.
+Angela Halubobya is a Zambian lawyer and policy commentator working at the intersection of consumer protection, women's and children's rights, and cross-border regulation in Southern Africa.

-Angela holds a Bachelor of Laws (LL.B) from the University of Zambia.
+Angela holds a Bachelor of Laws (LL.B) from the University of Zambia and a postgraduate practice qualification from the Zambia Institute of Advanced Legal Education (ZIALE).

 Chukwuemeka Ezeugo